Chevrotain/chevrotain/docs/tutorial/step4_fault_tolerance.md

 { "key" }: 666}
 ```

-after consuming:
+If we try parsing the "bad" example, after consuming:
 ```javascript
 { "key"
 ```

 * We are expecting a colon token (Y).
 * But we found right brackets (X) instead.
-* The next token (":") is a colon token (Y) which the one we expected.
+* The next token (":") is a colon token (Y) which the one we originally expected.

-Therefore the redundant right brackets "}" will be skipped and the parser will consume the number Token
+Therefore the redundant right brackets "}" will be skipped (deleted) and the parser will consume the number token.

 ### The following re-sync recovery examples use this sample json like grammar: